LetsGoDude/Ebay-Artikel-Verkaufshistorie/README.md

 &nbsp;
 ## 🛠️ Support

-If you encounter any issues or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/LetsGoDude/Ebay-Artikel-Verkaufshistorie/issues).
+If you encounter any issues or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/LetsGoDude/Ebay-Artikel-Verkaufshistorie/issues) or contact us directly at [letsgodude@wolke7.net](mailto:letsgodude@wolke7.net).

 &nbsp;
 ## 📄 License